jamesSampica/cheapskate/README.md

 # cheapskate

+Automatically clean up your test and sandbox environments in Azure, saving cloud costs.

-Leverages the Azure CLI to automatically destroy [Deployment Stacks](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deployment-stacks?tabs=azure-powershell).
+This script leverages the Azure CLI to automatically destroy [Deployment Stacks](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deployment-stacks?tabs=azure-powershell).

+This is intended to be paired with some flavor of infrastructure-as-code like Bicep or Terraform.
+I would not use this tool when provisioning resources via ClickOps.

 ## Usage